-Craft Expertise, or ‘Supporting diversity and expertise development in the contemporary craft economy’ is an AHRC funded UKRI/RCUK Innovation Fellowship led by Dr Karen Patel of Birmingham City University, in collaboration with Crafts Council UK.
+Craft Expertise, or ‘Supporting diversity and expertise development in the contemporary craft economy’ was an AHRC funded UKRI/RCUK Innovation Fellowship led by Dr Karen Patel of Birmingham City University, in collaboration with Crafts Council.

-This is a two-phase project which began in March 2019, and has involved a series of research and public engagement activities which have aimed to raise awareness of inequalities in the contemporary UK craft economy.
-The project has highlighted the various challenges faced by women of colour in the sector including racism and microaggressions in craft spaces, the challenges presented by social media, and issues with gaining recognition as expert makers.
+This was a two-phase project which began in March 2019 and ended in July 2023.
+It involved a series of research and public engagement activities which raised awareness of inequalities in the contemporary UK craft economy.
+The project highlighted the various challenges faced by women of colour in the sector including racism and microaggressions in craft spaces, the challenges presented by social media, and issues with gaining recognition as expert makers.
 The work has informed Crafts Council’s approach to equality, diversity and inclusion, as explained by their staff in this video from the project’s final reflection event.

 - Interviews with makers of colour from around the UK